 The American Medical Association (AMA) publishes the CPT coding manuals on an annual basis.
 In its 2015 release, the AMA has released a total of 542 CPT code changes.
 505 of these changes have already been brought into effect as of January 01, 2015.

-Here are a few factors which should be considered before taking a decision either on outsourcing medical billing services or training the current staff.
+Here are a few factors which should be considered before making a decision either on outsourcing medical billing services or training the current staff.

 Keep up with Code Updates